Olaf Beyer

-Olaf Beyer (born 4 August 1957 in Grimma) is a retired East German 800 metres runner.
+Olaf Beyer (born 4 August 1957 in Grimma) is a former East German 800 metres runner.

 Biography

 He won the gold medal at the 1978 European Championships in Prague.
 In that race he beat the future world-record holder Sebastian Coe and the future Olympic Champion Steve Ovett both from the UK.
 Beyer's time of 1:43.84 made him temporarily the fourth-fastest 800m runner of all time.
 Beyer himself explained to the British sports journalist and writer Pat Butcher that he won that surprising championship because for the first and only time in his career, he had been able to train for the previous year free from injuries.
 He also ran intelligently, not taking the lead until the final tens of metres, but at the same time following Coe and Ovett closely.
 Ultimately, in Beyer's opinion, he was in a good shape that day and could thus defeat even Ovett, who was known as a sharp kicker (see Pat Butcher, The Perfect Distance: Ovett&Coe: The Record-Breaking Rivalry, London: Weidenfeld&Nicolson, 2004).

 In the 1978 European Athletics Championships, he also participated in 1,500 metres where he placed ninth (see, for example, "European Championships Prague" / EM-Praha, Tapio Pekola et al., eds., Kaarina, Finland: "Runner" / Juoksija magazine, 1978).